Ambroxol: Medical uses

 Ambroxol is indicated as "secretolytic therapy in bronchopulmonary diseases associated with abnormal mucus secretion and impaired mucus transport.
 It promotes mucus clearance, facilitates expectoration and eases productive cough, allowing patients to breathe freely and deeply".

 There are many different formulations developed since the first marketing authorisation in 1978.
 Ambroxol is available as syrup, tablets, pastilles, dry powder sachets, inhalation solution, drops and ampules as well as effervescent tablets.

 Ambroxol also provides pain relief in acute sore throat.
 Pain in sore throat is the hallmark of acute pharyngitis.
 Sore throat is usually caused by a viral infection.
 The infection is self limited and the patient recovers normally after a few days.
 What is most bothering for the patient is the continuous pain in the throat maximized when the patient is swallowing.
 The main goal of treatment is thus to reduce pain.
 The main property of ambroxol for treating sore throat is the local anaesthetic effect, described first in the late 1970s, but explained and confirmed in more recent work.

+High-dose ambroxol, delivered via intravenous injection, reduces the mortality rate in paraquat poisoning by 31%.

 Side effects

-Field tests to date have not uncovered specific contraindications of ambroxol; however, caution is suggested for patients with gastric ulceration, and usage during the first trimester of pregnancy is not recommended.
+Studies and observations to date have not uncovered specific contraindications of ambroxol; however, caution is suggested for patients with gastric ulceration, and usage during the first trimester of pregnancy is not recommended.